 Dr. James M. Douglas was born in Aughnacloy, Tyrone, Ireland in 1816.
-He studied medicine at the universities in Edinburgh and Glasgow.
+He studied medicine at universities in Edinburgh and Glasgow.
 He received his medical licence, M.R.C.S. in Edinburgh in 1841.
 Dr. Douglas practiced medicine for 8 years in Glasgow, Scotland, before moving to New York, U.S.A. in about 1849.

 Dr. Douglas lived and worked there for 7 years, before moving to Chatham in 1856.
 According to the 1867 Medical Register, Dr. Douglas received his Provincial Licence in 1857.
 Dr. Douglas appears in the 1861 Canadian Census in Chatham, living with his wife Frances “Fannie”.
 According to that census, Dr. Douglas was listed as being 45 years of age and Mrs. Douglas appeared as 40 years of age.
+That same census recorded that Mrs. Douglas had been born in Ireland.

 Dr. Douglas advertised his practice in the 1861-62 Great Western Railway Directory and Gazetteer under Chatham.